 After analyzing a QC report and making any changes, the report with updated values should be saved with a different name.
-What is recommended is to add a suffix "updated".
-Both files should be maintained with data in the original one remaining unchanged.
-Data in the updated file can be edited as many times as the corrections are found necessary.
+What is recommended is to add a suffix " updated".

 7.1 Updating the database from a QC report

 To update the database from the QC report, the "Update With QC Report" button on the QC main dialog shown in Figure 43 should be clicked.
 When the "Update With QC Report" button has been clicked, the dialog in Figure 47 will appear, with provision to browse for the original QC report file and the updated report file.
 After clicking the "OK" button, the database is updated with the changes made in the QC report.